linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 # Example 2.4 Value-Weighted Indexes

 To illustrate how value-weighted indexes are computed, look again at Table 2.2.
-The final value of all outstanding stock in our two-stock universe is  $690 million.
-The initial value was$ 600 million.
+The final value of all outstanding stock in our two-stock universe is  \$690 million.
+The initial value was\$ 600 million.
 Therefore, if the initial level of a market-value-weighted index of stocks ABC and XYZ were set equal to an arbitrarily chosen starting value such as 100, the index value at year-end would be  $100 \times (690 / 600) = 115$ .
 The increase in the index reflects the 15\% return earned on a portfolio consisting of those two stocks held in proportion to outstanding market values.

 Unlike the price-weighted index, the value-weighted index gives more weight to ABC.
 Whereas the price-weighted index fell because it was dominated by higher-price XYZ, the value-weighted index rises because it gives more weight to ABC, the stock with the higher total market value.

 Note also from Tables 2.2 and 2.3 that market-value-weighted indexes are unaffected by stock splits.
-The total market value of the outstanding XYZ stock decreases from  $100 million to$ 90 million regardless of the stock split, thereby rendering the split irrelevant to the performance of the index.
+The total market value of the outstanding XYZ stock decreases from  \$100 million to\$ 90 million regardless of the stock split, thereby rendering the split irrelevant to the performance of the index.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/910d04b2f0a5d6e141f44bbb26d3daf5047e5f31e5678e1fe306ed46a42a6680.jpg)

 # Concept Check 2.5

 Reconsider companies XYZ and ABC from Concept Check 2.4.
 Calculate the percentage change in the market-value-weighted index.
-Compare that to the rate of return of a portfolio that holds $500 of ABC stock for every $100 of XYZ stock (i.e., an index portfolio).
+Compare that to the rate of return of a portfolio that holds \$500 of ABC stock for every \$100 of XYZ stock (i.e., an index portfolio).

 A nice feature of both market-value-weighted and price-weighted indexes is that they reflect the returns to straightforward portfolio strategies.
 If you buy shares in each component firm in the index in proportion to its outstanding market value, your return will match that of the value-weighted index.
 Similarly, a price-weighted index tracks the returns on a portfolio composed of an equal number of shares of each firm.